 Refreshments are provided as follows:

 Event Village – Tea, Coffee and food will be on sale from local traders between 7:30 am and 6pm.

-Food stop – 75 mile and 100 mile riders will follow a figure of eight route, after 50 miles, riders will find themselves back at the event village where they will be provided with their complimentary meal-deal style lunch with sandwich, banana, crisps and cake.
+Food stop – 75 mile and 100 mile riders will receive their complimentary meal-deal style lunch with sandwich, banana, crisps and cake at our Food station – Coltishall Village Hall.
+You will need to show your red or yellow wristband to collect your lunch.
 Please contact us if you have any dietary requirements so we can ensure a special lunch is prepared for you.
 Any food left after the event will be donated to local homeless shelters.